mashingan/modern-opengl-notes/readme.md

 This notes displays different post-processing effect which often used as edge detection around the color texture.

+18. `geometryshader_setup.nim`
+This notes we create a basic geometry shader based on points we defined in variable `points`.
+We render each point as red as define in fragment shader in variable `outColor`.

 [open.gl]: https://open.gl
 [staticglfw]: https://github.com/treeform/staticglfw
 [glfw]: https://www.glfw.org